 Long papers may consist of up to 8 pages of content, plus unlimited references.
 Short papers may consist of up to 4 pages of content; shorter versions are also welcome.
 Final versions will be given one additional page of content so that reviewers’ comments can be taken into account.
 Submissions should be sent in electronic forms, using the Softconf START conference management system.
 The submission site is at this link:

 We invite original research papers from a wide range of topics, including but not limited to:

 - Descriptions of corpora collected under the perspectivist paradigm

 - Multi-perspective Modelling and Machine Learning

 - Evaluation of multi-perspective models/ models of disagreement

 - Multi-perspective disagreement as applied to NLP evaluation

 - Opinion pieces and reviews on perspectivist approaches to NLP

 Submissions are open to all, and are to be submitted anonymously.
 All papers will be refereed through a double-blind peer review process by at least three reviewers with final acceptance decisions made by the workshop organizers.

-The workshop is scheduled to last for half a day between June 20th and 25th (with exact date announced later).
-Contact us at firstname.lastname@example.org if you have any questions.
+The workshop is scheduled for June 20th afternoon.
+Contact us at email@example.com if you have any questions.